riscvarchive/riscv-platform-specs/riscv-unix.md

 # Unix-class Platform Specification

-This specification is incomplete.
+This Unix-class platform specification is incomplete.
 Currently, it only lists the constraints on a RISC-V implementation beyond those in the architecture manual.
+It only describes the RV64 Unix platform; a future version of this specification will describe the RV32 Unix platform.

 RISC-V Unix-class systems implement the RV64GC ISA with supervisor mode and the Sv39 page-based virtual-memory scheme.
 Systems may support additional ISA extensions, but if these extensions add user-visible architectural state, they must be initially disabled.
 Systems that support Sv48 must support Sv39, systems that support Sv57 must support Sv48, and so forth.

-A future version of this specification will describe RV32 Unix platforms.

 Within main-memory regions, aligned instruction fetch must be atomic, up to the smaller of ILEN and XLEN bits.
 In particular, if an aligned 4-byte word